ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 OK, OK, most of this was already in place, so let us have a look at something more challenging like subscriptions.

 Subscriptions will need a state-full connection to a server through a WebSocket.
-There are other ways to do this like SignalR (which essentially is a socket abstraction) or gRPC or even standard TCP sockets.
+There are other ways to do this like SignalR (which essentially is a socket abstraction) or gRPC or even over a standard TCP socket.

 While we are in the works to get SignalR and gRPC in let us have a look at how we can do it through WebSockets.

 When we started on this we found that WebSockets should be as easy as setting up the HttpClient nowadays.
-So, we have introduced a `IWebSocketClientFactory`.
+So, we have introduced a new interface called `IWebSocketClientFactory`.
 But just having a factory is not enough since we want to maybe pool socket connections and reuse those with multiple subscriptions.

 With the solution that we are introducing with version 11.0.0-preview.58 we are making WebSockets super simple to setup, and we will do all the hard parts like reusing the connection and things like that without you ever noticing it.

 Let us have a look at how we can get subscriptions to work.

-The first thing we have to do is going back to our query file.
+The first thing we have to do is going back to our query document.
 The _Star Wars_ server has one subscription that is raised whenever a review is written.
 So, let’s use it and add it to our query file.

 ```graphql
 query getHero($episode: Episode!) {